fullstackmedusa/Audubon-Website/README.md

 The Audubon Society has asked you to build them a website where users can upload pictures of birds and see those pictures in their own dedicated show page.
-So, your app will have Create and Read.
+So, your app will have Create (and, if you tackle the bonus, Read).
 Your app should therefore have the following
 pages:

 **Home Page:** Users should see a thumbnail image for each bird.
 Clicking on the